 What is Infusion Therapy?

 Infusion therapy is an alternative to oral treatment.
 It is prescribed when a patient is suffering from a serious condition that cannot be treated successfully by oral medications.
-It can treat a wide assortment of rare and chronic diseases, as well as administer prescription drugs like antibiotics, antifungals and more.
+It can treat a wide assortment of rare and chronic diseases, as well as administer prescription drugs like antibiotics, antifungals, and more.
 In some cases, it is also distributed if the oral medication is not readily available.

-How is Infusion Therapy Administered?
+How is Infusion Therapy Administered at Digestive Healthcare Center?

-What Conditions are Treated with Infusion Therapy?
+What Conditions are Treated with Infusion Therapy in New Jersey?

-Conditions that usually require this type of therapy include infections that are not responsive to oral antibiotics, cancer and the following gastrointestinal diseases:
+Conditions that usually require this type of therapy include infections that are not responsive to oral antibiotics, cancer, and the following gastrointestinal diseases:

-Infusion Therapy Near Me
+Infusion Therapy Near Me in NJ

-At DHC, we perform infusion therapy for inflammatory bowel disease using the following medications: Remicade, Entyvio and Cimzia.
+At DHC, we perform infusion therapy for inflammatory bowel disease in NJ using the following medications: Remicade, Entyvio, and Cimzia.
 We also use this form of therapy for regular fluid infusions, since most of our patients that require this treatment suffer from dehydration.
 Our entire care team provides an ongoing assessment and evaluation during your treatment, and includes an infusion nurse who is specialized in intravenous therapies.
 If you have any questions or concerns, please contact us today for more information or to schedule an appointment.